quii/learn-go-with-tests/intro-to-acceptance-tests.md

 In this blog post, we introduced acceptance tests into your testing tool belt.
 They are invaluable when you start to build real systems and are an important complement to your unit tests.

 The nature of *how* to write acceptance tests depends on the system you're building, but the principles stay the same.
 Treat your system like a "black box".
-If you're making a website, your tests should act like a user and you'll want to use a headless web browser like [Selenium](https://www.selenium.dev/), to click on links, fill in forms, etc. For a RESTful API, you'll send HTTP requests using a client.
+If you're making a website, your tests should act like a user, so you'll want to use a headless web browser like [Selenium](https://www.selenium.dev/), to click on links, fill in forms, etc. For a RESTful API, you'll send HTTP requests using a client.

 ### Taking it further for more complicated systems

 Non-trivial systems don't tend to be single-process applications like the one we've discussed.
-Typically you'll depend on other systems such as a database.
+Typically, you'll depend on other systems such as a database.
 For these scenarios, you'll need to automate a local environment to test with.
 Tools like [docker-compose](https://docs.docker.com/compose/) are useful for spinning up containers of the environment you need to run your system locally.

 ### The next chapter